-- In terms the Guidance Document, a vulnerable employee is broadly the following persons: (i) older persons, (ii) persons with impaired function of certain organs, or (iii) those with a depressed immune system and are thus at a higher risk for serious complications and severe illness from COVID-19. - These category of persons include those who are over the age of 60 years old, those with underlying commonly encountered chronic medical conditions, particularly if not well controlled, including persons with diabetes, chronic lung disease and moderate/severe hypertension; persons who are severely obese; those who are immunocompromised and pregnant persons over 28 weeks.
+- A vulnerable employee is broadly the following persons: (i) older persons, (ii) persons with impaired function of certain organs, or (iii) those with a depressed immune systems and are thus at a higher risk for serious complications and severe illness from COVID-19. - These category of persons include those who are over the age of 60 years old, those with underlying commonly encountered chronic medical conditions, particularly if not well controlled, including persons with diabetes, chronic lung disease and moderate/severe hypertension; persons who are severely obese; those who are immunocompromised and pregnant persons over 28 weeks.